chuckamus-prime/ObakeHydra/services/nodejs-api-svc-sveltekit/README.md

-# nodejs-api-svc-svelte
+# nodejs-api-svc-sveltekit

 This is a simple Node.js API service using Svelte and SvelteKit.
+You can both serve static content and also create an api for the app to use.

 ## Usage to run locally